 HUD, Powerups, and Backgrounds

 The backgrounds of the outdoor areas are similar to those used in the final, aside from the presence of circular "donut" clouds.
 Judging from their positioning between shots, they were likely implemented as a separate independently-scrolling background layer.

 The HUD is very similar to the final version; only the Bonus Star counter is missing, with the coin counter in its place rather than above the score, and the lives counter is right-justified rather than centered.

-The Dragon Coins are large coins at this point, and the Fire Flower resembles its appearance in Super Mario Bros.
+Large coins similar to the Dragon Coins are present, whether they actually are the Dragon Coins though is unknown.
+The Fire Flower resembles its appearance in Super Mario Bros.
 3. The top of the spinning platform is also much thicker.

 Mario getting hit by a Paragoomba from Super Mario Bros.
 3 (they were replaced with Winged Galoombas in the final game), which also shows that the reserve item box works the same way it does in the final.
 The pipe has a slimmer design that still exists in the SNES Test Program.